chinapedia/wikipedia.abstract.en/Page/Circumcision_and_law.md

 Modern law

-Prevalence of circumcision by country (2015).
 Whereas child custody regulations have been applied to cases involving circumcision, there seems to be no state which currently unequivocally bans infant male circumcision for non-therapeutic reasons, albeit the legality of such circumcision is disputed in some legislations.

 Overview